-Table 9 - Summary of Cannabis Activities for Unincorporated San Luis Obispo County1
+Table 9 Summary of Cannabis Activities for Unincorporated San Luis Obispo County

-Proposed Cannabis Activity Type Total Number of Proposed Cannabis Activities ^{1,2} Total Proposed Canopy (acres) Approved Activities
+Proposed Cannabis Activity Type Total Number of Proposed Cannabis Activities Total Proposed Canopy (acres) Approved Activities

-Indoor Cultivation and Indoor Nursery 114 75.9 30
+Indoor Cultivation and Indoor Nursery 114 75.9 20

-Outdoor Cultivation 114 225
+Outdoor Cultivation 114 225 30

 Ancillary Nursery 114 66.4 30

-Processing 9 • -
+Processing 9 - -

-Manufacturing 24 • 6
+Manufacturing 24 - 6

-Non-Storefront Dispensary 28 • 15
+Non-Storefront Dispensary 28 - 15

-Commercial Distribution 8 • 4
+Commercial Distribution 8 - 4

-Commercial Transport 5 • 1
+Commercial Transport 5 - 1

 Testing Laboratory 1 - 1

 Total 303 367.3 87

-^{1.} As of October, 2020
+1. As of October, 2020

-Of the 114 total applications for cannabis cultivation, a total of 14 are located in the vicinity of the project site in the California Valley/Carrizo Plain area of the county (Figure 5).
-Of these 14 projects, 10 are clustered near the intersection of Carissa Highway (State Route 58) and Bitterwater Road (Figure 6) and two are located on contiguous parcels south of Carissa Highway and just west of the California Valley Solar Ranch project (Figure 7).
+Of the 114 total applications for cannabis cultivation, a total of 14 are located in the vicinity of the project site in the California Valley/Carrizo Plain area of the county (Figure 6).
+Of these 14 projects, 10 are clustered near the intersection of Carissa Highway (State Route 58) and Bitterwater Road (Figure 7) and two are located on contiguous parcels south of Carissa Highway and just west of the California Valley Solar Ranch project (Figure 8).
+Table 10 provides a summary of these applications and the status of each permit.
+As shown in Table 10, if all 14 projects are approved and constructed it would result in about 72 acres of disturbance.
+Therefore, for the purpose of assessing cumulative impacts, the following assumptions are made: